hashfoundry/infra/README.md

 This repository includes the following GitHub Actions workflows:

-- `deploy_argocd.yml`: Deploys Argo CD and Argo CD Apps to the cluster
 - `deploy_hashfoundry-react.yml`: Deploys the HashFoundry React application to the cluster

 ### Running a Workflow Manually